Kadija-t/Kadija-t/README.md

 I’ve applied my skills through a hands-on internship, focusing on PHP and JavaScript to develop practical solutions and manage databases.

 ## 🌟 Strengths:
-With a strong sense of teamwork, perseverance, and a passion for continuous learning, I’m driven to contribute and grow in dynamic web development environments.
+With a strong sense of teamwork, perseverance, and a passion for continuous learning, I’m determined to contribute and grow in dynamic web development environments.

 ## 🎯 Looking for:
-A 24-month web development apprenticeship where I can put into practice my technical skills while continuing to evolve professionally.
-I am also open to various opportunities and projects.
+A 24-month web development apprenticeship where I can put into practice my technical skills while continuing to evolve and specialize in REACT.
+* I am also open to various opportunities and projects.

 ## 🔗 Explore my projects:
 [Portfolio in progress](#) – Coming soon!